oveas/persistent-filters/readme.txt

 * Remembers filter types like date, categories, search terms and ordering.
 * Per-listing persistence (each post type maintains its own stored filters).
 * Lightweight with minimal performance impact.
-* For unknown post types, search string and ordering are stored.

 == Installation ==